merschformann/atto-linear-wrap/README.md

 ## Remarks

-The package is a wrapper for the CPLEX and Gurobi solvers.
+The package is a wrapper for the [CPLEX](https://www.ibm.com/analytics/cplex-optimizer) and [Gurobi](https://www.gurobi.com/) solvers.
 It was written for specific projects back while I was at the university.
-Specifically, this package is used by [SardineCan](https://github.com/merschformann/sardine-can).
+For example, this package is used by [SardineCan](https://github.com/merschformann/sardine-can).

 This is a very lightweight package tied to specific solver versions.
-It was not intended to be used in broader sense.
+It was not intended to be used in more generic ways.
 However, maybe it is useful as a template or starting point.

 Unfortunately, I cannot include the proprietary libraries / binaries of CPLEX and Gurobi.
 Check the paths in [Atto.LinearWrap.csproj](Atto.LinearWrap\Atto.LinearWrap.csproj) to see where they need to go.